Gastroenterologist and Internal Medicine Residency Director Amy S. Oxentenko, M.D., discussing a case with fellows

 - Over the past five years, 2,028 articles, editorials and reviews by Division of Gastroenterology and Hepatology faculty (more than one paper a day).

-- Average scholarly activity per fellow in 2013 class: 10 presentations, 10 publications and eight abstracts.
-See our fellows' publications.
+- Average scholarly activity per fellow in 2015 class: 18 presentations, 16 publications and 18 abstracts.
+See selected fellow publications.

-- Fellows average six to 10 Mayo-sponsored trips for scientific presentation, with a yearly regional attendance trip per trainee and one trip for attendance per trainee during the second or third year.
+- Fellows average 6 to 10 Mayo-sponsored trips for scientific presentations, with a yearly regional attendance trip per trainee and one trip for attendance per trainee during the second or third year.

 - Access to Olmsted County, Minnesota, patient database in order to perform population-based studies.